Today, I’m going to be talking about the prehistoric big boys in Magic the Gathering. That’s right, it’s time to discuss

 #7 Rampaging Ferocidon

 You know a card is a bit too good when it gets banned.
 This card was problematic for many reasons when it was a part of Standard.
 First, it is extremely efficient 3/3 for 3.
 Plus, it has menace, which makes it harder to block.
 Then, it has the ability to block players from gaining life.

 And if that wasn’t enough – whenever another creature enters the battlefield, it deals 1 damage to that creature’s controller.
 It is crazy aggressive, which makes it a great card in certain decks.

 #6 Quartzwood Crasher

 Speaking of aggressive cards, this creature is exactly that.
 It is an incredibly impactful card in Commander.
 It also made waves in the Standard meta when it first was released.
 This has died down, but its presence in Commander is still felt.
 It is an excellent Gruul card.
 As soon as it touches the board, it becomes an automatic target.

 It is a 6/6 for 5 mana with Trample, which is already insanely efficient.
 Then, the ability to create an X/X Dinosaur with Trample whenever one or more creatures with Trample deal damage to a player.
 (X being equal to the amount of damage those creatures dealt to that player.)
 This is a great way to create more board presence without committing additional cards from your hand.

 #5 Wayward Swordtooth

 This is one of the most efficient ramp cards out there.
 It is especially good in Commander.
 Any card that gives you the ability to play an extra land in this format is good.
 The fact that it is also a 5/5 for 3 mana is also good.
-However, there’s the downside – it can’t attack or block unless you have the city’s blessing.
+However, there’s the downside – it can’t attack or block unless you acquired the city’s blessing.
 Nevertheless, that’s quite easy to achieve.

 This card is a part of plenty of Land Matters decks, competitive EDH decks and casual decks.
 It is especially essential for Dinosaur tribal decks, where mana is really needed.